mattpe/wbma/docs/w2-http+route.md

    ```
     * The app should at this point have tab navigation between Home and Profile

-#### D
+#### D. Navigate to 'Single' component by tapping thumbnails
-1. Navigate to 'Single' component by tapping thumbnails.
-For this we need to combine tab navigation with stack navigation in Navigator.js:
+1. For this we need to combine tab navigation with stack navigation in Navigator.js:
     ```jsx harmony
     import {createAppContainer} from 'react-navigation';
     import {createBottomTabNavigator} from 'react-navigation-tabs';